mmphego/mmphego.github.io/_posts/2021-07-25-How-to-configure-Jaeger-Data-source-on-Grafana-and-debug-network-issues-with-Bind-utilities.md

 I will try to update this post with new ways to debug as I find my ways around Kubernetes, Jaeger and Grafana.

+If you have any suggestions, leave a comment below and we will get in touch.

 # Reference

 - [Grafana Data Sources](https://www.metricfire.com/blog/grafana-data-sources/)